 Data visualization is a critical part of data exploration because it helps analysts to uncover patterns, anomalies, and relationships between variables that can highlight new questions and inform subsequent analysis.

+But creating visualizations can be tiresome and frustrating, especially when it involves big data and tedious pre-processing to get it in a compatible shape with your chart type.
 It can also be intimidating.
 When you’ve got a bunch of tables, a blank slate starting point, and any number of chart types to choose from, sometimes it’s hard to know where to begin.

 AI can automatically generate charts, helping data analysts get off-and-running with quick data displays that avoid a blank slate.
+Here are three example prompts to generate exploratory data visualizations:

 Draft a line chart of monthly revenue over time, with a different line color for each customer income levels